• Office

 Integrating Smart Security Systems in Hybrid Work

 Smart security systems play a key role in hybrid work environments by combining technology with bespoke system design.
+The use of cloud-based platforms allows managers to oversee CCTV maintenance and system health from any location.
 Integrated solutions allow organisations to:

-• Automate alarms and alerts for unusual activity.
+• Automate alarms and alerts for unusual activity based on AI-driven analytics.

-• Control access remotely, granting or revoking permissions as needed.
+• Control access remotely, granting or revoking permissions as needed for temporary contractors or staff.

 • Analyse trends and potential risks using intelligent software.